AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Experiments

-The main observations from the experimental results are as follows: (1) AutoV significantly outperforms existing methods, demonstrating consistent advantages across all models and benchmarks.
-Specifically, for LLaVA-7B, LLaVA-13B, LLaVA-OneVision, InternVL2, and Qwen2.5-VL, the average improvements relative to the base model are $1.3\%$, $1.4\%$, $1.1\%$, $0.9\%$ and $0.9\%$, respectively.
-Our method performs particularly well for LLaVA-7B on MMVet, with an improvement of $2.2\%$.
-Excluding it, our method appears more effective and robust on the VQA$^{\text{Text}}$ task, where other methods all fail to achieve positive gain.
-(2) Our approach shows the most significant performance advantage on MMVet compared to the API.
-With an average score of $1.4\%$ for our method versus $0.1\%$ for theirs, the relative difference of $1.3\%$ underscores the importance of accurate case-level visual cues retrieval instead of benchmark-level visual prompts selection.
-The other two visual prompting methods, lacking the ability to adapt to different queries, do not perform well on VQA tasks.
+The four main observations are as follows: (1) For all models, the average improvement of AutoV relative to the base models is 3.5\%.
+Our method performs particularly well for LLaVA-OneVision on VizWiz, with an improvement of $\textbf{10.2}\%$.
+(2) AutoV outperforms existing visual prompt engineering methods.
+For instance, on MMMU, it achieves an average gain of $\mathbf{3.2\%}$, compared to $\mathbf{1.1\%}$ for API, yielding a $\mathbf{2.1\%}$ absolute improvement.
+This margin highlights the importance of accurate case-level visual cue retrieval, as opposed to benchmark-level prompt design.
+In contrast, other visual prompting strategies that lack query-adaptive mechanisms tend to underperform.
 (3) Our method further supplements inherently less accurate models.
-For instance, LLaVA-7B equipped with our approach, achieves higher accuracy on the MMMU and POPE tasks than the 13B-scale model.
-This means that our method can be utilized for model efficiency on certain specific tasks: a few additional MLP layers are a better choice compared with hundreds of times larger in parameter size.
-(4) Both Qwen2.5-VL and InternVL2 integrate the retrieval-augmented prompting strategy from AutoV, which is pre-trained on LLaVA-OneVision.
-This integration results in an average accuracy gain of $0.9\%$.
-Notably, the improvements are consistent and observed in all individual tasks, including complex reasoning (\emph{e.g.}, MMVet) and real-world scenarios (\emph{e.g.}, VizWiz).
-This demonstrates that the effectiveness of the retrieval-enhanced prompting strategy is model-agnostic and generalizes well across heterogeneous LVLM architectures, regardless of pretraining scales or backbone variations.
+For instance, LLaVA-7B with AutoV achieves higher accuracy than the 13B-scale model on \textbf{4 out of 7 tasks}.
+This means that AutoV can be utilized for model efficiency on certain specific tasks: \textbf{a few additional MLP layers are a better choice compared with hundreds of times larger parameter sizes.} (4) Both Qwen2.5-VL and InternVL2 directly adopt the retrieval optimal prompting strategy from AutoV, which is pre-trained on LLaVA-OneVision.
+This integration results in an average accuracy gain of $\textbf{4.2}\%$.
+This demonstrates that the retrieval-enhanced prompting strategy is \textbf{model-agnostic} and generalizes well across heterogeneous LVLM architectures, regardless of pretraining scales or vision encoders.
+Additionally, we extend the evaluation to a broader range of vision-language benchmarks in Appendix~E, highlighting AutoV's strong cross-task generalization in retrieval.